AIDELabAZ/livelihood_div/README.md

 # Coping or Hoping?
 Livelihood Diversification and Food Insecurity in the COVID-19 Pandemic: Replication Code

 This README describes the directory structure & Stata packages necessary to replicate all analysis for the paper "Coping or Hoping?
 Livelihood Diversification and Food Insecurity in the COVID-19 Pandemic" in *Food Policy*.
 The work relies on the World Bank LSMS and World Bank COVID phone surveys.
-For more information and to access these phone surveys, visit the World Bank Microdata Library.
-The relevant surveys are available under under the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps.
+For more information and to access these surveys, visit the [World Bank Microdata Library][4].
+The relevant surveys are available under under the [High-Frequency Phone Survey collection][2] and the [LSMS - Integrated Surveys on Agriculture (ISA) collection][3].
+To replicate the analysis, one needs to download the LSMS-ISA data and merge it with the already cleaned phone survey data.
+The phone survey data was cleaned at part of another project and we provide the cleaned data in this repo.
+The replication code does the merging.
 We make no guarantee that variables not used in the analysis are cleaned or accurate.
+THe analysis is based on a [pre-analysis plan][1] filed with the Open Science Framework (OSF).

 Last updated: February 2025.